 Project Area

 The project will take place in the wetlands and natural areas along the Springwater Corridor Trail from Beggars Tick Natural Area to Zenger Farm.
-The project is located on public property between SE 111th Avenue and 122nd Avenue, SE Harold Street and SE Foster Road.
+The project is located on public property between SE 111th and 122nd Avenues, from SE Harold Street and SE Foster Road.

 What’s Happening Now?